If you sign up to eBilling, your Business Rates bill will be sent to you by email rather than post, with the following benefits:

 Every business property has a rateable value set by the Valuation Office Agency.
 The value reflects the annual rent the property would achieve on the open market at a set date.

-A revaluation or rateable values has now been completed and the new rateable values will apply from 1 April 2017.
+A revaluation of rateable values was completed last year and the new rateable values applied from 1 April 2017.
 The revaluation of rateable values reflects changes in the property market since 2008.

 Every year the Government sets the multiplier - or the percentage of the rateable value you have to pay in tax.
-For the financial year commencing 1 April 2017, this is 0.466p for properties with a rateable value of up to £50,999 and 0.479p for properties valued at £51,000 or above.
+For the financial year commencing 1 April 2018 this is 0.480p for properties with a rateable value of up to £50,999 and 0.493p for properties valued at £51,000 or above.

 You can find the rateable value of your business at the Valuation Office Agency (VAO) website.

 You can challenge your Business Rates rateable value for free.
 You may choose to appoint an agent to carry out this work on your behalf.